xsuwu/ThemeChanger/README.md

     #ThemePicker
-    bind = $mainMod CTRL SHIFT, B, exec, python $HOME/.config/ThemePicker/ThemePickerMain.py
+    bind = $mainMod CTRL SHIFT, B, exec, python $HOME/.config/ThemePicker/ThemePickerMain.py and this ones to your windowrules to make it pop up in the center

+    #ThemePicker
+    windowrule = float, title: ^(Choosee)$
+    windowrule = center, title: ^(Choosee)$

 **warning**!
-i think that running it for the first time will replace the file that is currently being used as a wallpaper, so make  a copy of your current wallpaper just in case
+i think that running it for the first time will replace the file that is currently being used as a wallpaper, so make  a copy of your current wallpaper just in case, ill probably fix that someday